 BCAI is now in its fifth year and has developed a proprietary methodology to develop its portfolio.
-Given that most reinsurance contracts are for one year only BCAI's manager says that this has been an essential tool to develop.
+Given that most reinsurance contracts are for one year only this has been an essential tool to develop.
 Viewed from the top down, the over-riding aim of management is provide investors with attractive returns that are as uncorrelated with financial markets as is possible.
 The modelled return in the event of no losses affecting the portfolio in 2017 is 14.2%.